lawrencegripper/actions-public-scratch/docker-build-args/README.md

 [Adds](https://github.com/lawrencegripper/actions-public-scratch/blob/ad79417943183c87e0efa72f8d6c2ea3da3950d8/.github/workflows/docker-build-args.yml#L112) `--user "$(id -u):$(id -g)"` to the `docker run` command.

-Same as 👆, because the `docker build` create as maps the user the `docker run --user` arg is redundant.
-The user is already configured to match current UID `1001`.
+Identical to the previous example `Build with user mapping, run as container user` because the `docker build` create and maps the user which the container will start with.
+As such `docker run` user is already configured to match current user `1001`.
+The `--user` arg is redundant.

 ### Job: Build without user mapping (UID=1000), run with user mapping

+This doesn't configure the user during `docker build` to match `1001` then uses `docker run --user` to configure the user when running a command.

 **Will pass?** ❌